mbwong/mbwong.github.com/_posts/2013-06-16-entering-adulthood.md

 [talkingheads]: http://open.spotify.com/track/2WM63pILSg6VzgCnu0OU6K

-I cannot claim have much more experience than you, but perhaps I have gained from pondering adulthood for the past year.
+I cannot claim to have any more experience than you, but perhaps I have gained from pondering adulthood for the past year.
 Many[kahneman] thinkers[aurelius] have[trunk] helped[dfw] me[graham].
 I also benefited from talking and writing with many friends and, at one point, a therapist.
 Perhaps I can help by telling you a few goals that I have for my life now coming out of my reflections.

 [trunk]: http://blog.penelopetrunk.com/
 [graham]: http://www.paulgraham.com/love.html